Kruptein/PlanarAlly/docs/getting_started.rst

     Your ruler is visible to all players!

 Your DM can configure the size of one grid cell, which is used to calculate the distance the ruler shows.

+Map
+^^^^

+*DM Only*

+With the map tool you can automatically resize assets to fit to the grid.

+With the desired asset selected, you insert in the map tool how many grid cells horizontally and vertically the selection you're about to make with this tool, is supposed to represent.

+This can be a bit hit and miss, but in general it is advised to zoom in as much as possible and selecting larger areas wil also typically give better performance.

 Asset configuration
 ~~~~~~~~~~~~~~~~~~~~~